Melkoroth/AIDEdevelopmentHardware/README.md

 [![OpenJDK Version](https://img.shields.io/badge/openjdk-v1.8-red.svg)](http://openjdk.java.net/)
 [![Maven Version](https://img.shields.io/badge/maven-v3.1.1-orange.svg)](http://maven.apache.org/)

+This is an example of usage of the MQTT JAVA library.

 If you need help installing the neccesary JAVA stuff, please refer to [PHATSIM's Readme](https://github.com/Grasia/phatsim)

 To send a test message from JAVA: